google/trillian/docs/api.md

    contiguous range of leaves is available.

-The API also supports read operations to retrieve leaf contents, and to provide cryptographic proofs of the append-only nature of the Log.
+The API also supports read operations to retrieve leaf contents, and to provide cryptographic proofs of leaf inclusion and of the append-only nature of the Log.

 Each API request also includes a charge_to field, which allows API users to provide quota identifiers that should be &#34;charged&#34; for each API request